leandrodalmolin/ignite-react/06-ignite-call/README.md

 - Migration: `npx prisma migrate dev`
 - View and manipulate database: `npx prisma studio`

+Using MySQL for development (see Docker section below) and PlanetScale for production.

+- Execute migrations in the production DB: `npx prisma db push`

 ### Custom adapter

 Please note that a custom Prisma adapter was created.
 Our flow is slightly different from the already existing Prisma adapter.